Historical Stillorgan

 1655

 First map of county Dublin is published by William Petty.
-Stillorgan is shown in the parish of Kill, one of the 11 parishes listed in the half barony (similar to Dunlaoghaire Rathdown today).
+Stillorgan is shown in the Parish of Kill, one of the 11 parishes listed in the half barony (similar to Dunlaoghaire Rathdown today).
 “Donnnybrook, Tanne, Whitechurch, Monkstown, Kill, Tully, Killeny, Kilturnan” (sic) are shown.

 1660

-St Brigids is described as a Church surrounded by trees.
+St Bride's is described as a Church surrounded by trees.
 Village of Stillorgan has houses and a population of 13 English and 25 Irish.
 Parish of Stillorgan and Kilmacud is united to Monkstown.
 The area of Stillorgan and Kilmacud is listed as having 20 dwellings and 100 souls.

 c1670